 We offer individual consultations and educational group sessions for people with diabetes or who are at risk of developing the disease.

 Our diabetes educators, in collaboration with your family physician, help you understand the disease in order to better control your blood sugar level and reduce long-term health complications.
-A friend or loved one may accompany you to the clinic.

 How to access our services?